The 10 Most Dramatic Grand Prix Finishes in History

 Racing may not be the first thing people think of when they think of nail-biting high-tension competition, but the Formula 1 has given attention to some of the most jaw-dropping finishes in competitive history!

-Let’s take some time to relive the tensest, thrilling finishes from the Formula 1.
+Before you get your tickets for the current Grand Prix season, let’s take some time to relive the tensest, thrilling finishes from the Formula 1.
 We’ve got the 10 most dramatic finishes, so let’s take a look back.

 10 Most Dramatic Formula 1 Finishes